mmiranda222/.statsuite/content/changelog/_index.md

 - [dotstatsuite-data-explorer#125](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/125) Reintroducing the **choropleth map chart** to .Stat Data Explorer, including writing the instructions for the setup and configuration of a chart map.
 Documentation is available [here](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/de-customisation/#map-chart-configuration).
 - [dotstatsuite-data-explorer#62](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/62) Integrate the **Time Period selections into the Used Filters area** of the .Stat Data Explorer visualisation pages.

-Minor changes:
+backward-compatible enhancements and new features:

-- [dotstatsuite-data-explorer#165](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/165) (*Refactoring*) Modify accept header to still allow retrieving urn in structure requests.
+- [dotstatsuite-data-explorer#165](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/165) Modify accept header to still allow retrieving urn in structure requests.
 - [dotstatsuite-data-explorer#127](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/127) Dimension labels on COLUMN is not the same style as the labels on ROW.
 All dimension labels are now displayed in bold in the table views.

-Bug fixes:
+patch changes:

 - [dotstatsuite-data-explorer#168](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/168) Bug in the **time range filter** where frequency, start year and end year are not shown.
 - [dotstatsuite-data-viewer#7](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-viewer/issues/7) Viewer Google Analytics undefined.